taskex/taskex/README.md

 # Taskex

 **Taskex** is a dynamic platform that bridges the gap between freelancers and businesses, enabling a seamless connection for outsourcing tasks and projects.
-Whether you're a freelancer seeking new opportunities or a business looking to hire skilled professionals, TaskEx offers an intuitive and efficient way to match the right talent with the right tasks.
+Whether you're a freelancer seeking new opportunities or a business looking to hire skilled professionals, Taskex offers an intuitive and efficient way to match the right talent with the right tasks.

 ## 🚀 What is Taskex?